 Overall, both lease-types are used for the same thing: renting out an apartment, home, room, condominium, or other residential property to a tenant.
 Where they differ is the level of detail of each agreement.
 A standard lease covers every aspect of the agreement; pets, notices, the landlord’s agent, and many other optional clauses can be found in the form.
 While these are arguably important for making a sound agreement, they aren’t mandatory in order to make a binding lease.

 A simple lease, on the other hand, is a one (1) page form that only includes what is necessary to bind the parties into an effective agreement with one another.
-When two parties have mutual trust in each other and seeking a fast solution without all the clauses, a simple lease can be used.
+When two parties have mutual trust in each other and are seeking a fast solution without all the clauses, a simple lease can be used.

 - The premises – The property and address of the subject being leased.

 - Rent – How much money ($) the tenant has to pay on a regular basis.